apache/drill/_docs/sql-reference/030-lexical-structure.md

     cast(`time` AS time) transtime,
     cast(amount AS double) amountm,
     user_info, marketing_info, trans_info
     FROM dfs.`/Users/drilluser/sample.json`);

 Table and column names are case-insensitive.
-Use back ticks to enclose names that contain special characters.
+Use identifier quotes to enclose names that contain special characters.
 Special characters are those other than the 52 Latin alphabet characters.
 For example, space and @ are special characters.

-The following example shows the keyword Year enclosed in back ticks.
+The following example shows the keyword Year enclosed in identifier quotes.
 Because the column alias contains the special space character, also enclose the alias in back ticks, as shown in the following example:

     SELECT extract(year from transdate) AS `Year`, t.user_info.cust_id AS `Customer Number` FROM dfs.tmp.`sampleparquet` t;
     +------------+-----------------+
     |    Year    | Customer Number |
     +------------+-----------------+